 Roads and Sidewalks

 The City uses StreetScan, a software tool that assesses the condition of the city's roads and sidewalks and assigns them a quality ranking.
 According to an assessment by StreetScan, it would take $33 million to update all of the City’s roads and an additional $12 million to address sidewalk needs based on current conditions.
-The data and rankings from this assessment will be used as a factor to proiritize projects that will be funded with this bond.
-In addition,
+The data and rankings from this assessment will be used as a factor to prioritize projects that will be funded with this bond during the upcoming budget process.

 There is a known need of over $14 million in improvements needed to address all of the capital needs in City-owned buildings.
 This bond will allow the most critical of these needs to be addressed.

 City Hall is the heart of our downtown district’s cultural image and its most prominent icon.
 Built in 1894 and designed by notable Maine architect John Calvin Stevens, City Hall is listed on the National Historic Register.
 The aging building needs investment in order to continue to be a safe and accessible environment for employees and community members alike.

 The projects to be covered by this bond would address significant energy and safety issues in the building that have been known areas of concern for several years, including:

 - Window Replacement: Old windows cause a loss of heat in the winter and a gain of heat in the summer, which in turn leads to additional spending on heating and cooling costs.

 - Clock Tower Stabilization: The clock tower is in need of critical structural stabilization work.
 In 2007, the City hired an engineer and architect to assess the tower's declining physical condition and to provide recommendations and estimated costs of repairs.
 In early 2009, the City spent $250,000 for short-term stabilization work to address the safety issue of rotting debris falling down from the tower and to stop water from leaking into City Hall through the tower.
 These repairs were not a permanent solution to the tower's structural integrity issues.